 The details and scope of work to be executed are clearly outlined within a contract or agreement.

-This means you pay a monthly fee for a predetermined number of hours for a creative to deliver a set amount of work each month.
+This means you pay a monthly fee for a predetermined number of hours or a flat rate for a creative to deliver a set amount of work each month.

-The client still needs to provide appropriate notice to the designer about work coming down the pipeline.
+The client still needs to provide appropriate notice to the graphic designer/creative professional about work coming down the pipeline.
 Otherwise, additional last-minute rush charges/fees can apply.

 Who is a Retainer For?

 A retainer may be for any business, company or organization who does not require a full time or even part time creative employee.
 But they have ongoing creative needs.
 This can be tweaks to their print marketing materials or perhaps ongoing updates to their website.
 A retainer agreement offers a viable solution.